zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-google.md

 [Msdiv 128] (# msdiv128) # msdiv128 .ref .msdiv} (18-8)

 [APZ 128.1] (# apz128.1) # apz128.1 .ref .apz} "with animals in four directions
-He was not angry. ”Then the Buddha compassionately (ii) Spreads a direction and inhabits.
+He was not angry.
+"Then the Buddha compassionately (ii) Spreads a direction and inhabits.
 Also the second direction, the third direction, the fourth direction And all the worlds above and below, all the worlds, all the worlds, all the worlds, all the worlds The compassionate mind dwells spread with an insatiable hatred-free heart.
 Please